koshish/RCIP/Whitepaper.md

 * Reward Distribution Process

 ## Tokenomics of RECAP
 Review Capital will operate in RECAP token with max supply of 11 millions RECAP tokens.
 RECAP is a ZRC-2 compliant fungible token which will primarily act as a reward incentives to news writers, validators and protocol developers.
-It costs 1 RECAP token to submit an article and 10 - 1 RECAP tokens to submit an advertisement.
-Every 10-2x-2000 (nth time period) published & validated contents (articles), 10k RECAP tokens are minted for rewards until the supply of 11 millions RECAP lasts.
-These newly minted RECAP tokens are distributed on cycle basis.
+It costs 10 - 1 RECAP token to submit an article and 10 RECAP tokens to submit an advertisement.
+10k RECAP tokens are minted per rewards cycle until the supply of 11 millions RECAP lasts.
+Reward minting triggers after CERTAIN number of published articles get validation.
+These newly minted RECAP tokens are distributed to writers, validators and developers.
 News writers get reward based on Trust Score of news & validators get reward based on their Profile Score.

 Tokens are distributed in the ratio of 2:2:1 among Writers, Validators and Developers.
-If there exists no writers or validators, there will be no tokens minted until 10 articles are validated in intial period.
+There will be no tokens minted until X numbers of articles are validated in defined period.

+Max supply cap = 11 million RECAP
+Decimals = 12
+Minting process = X number of validated articles per cycle Per cycle RECAP minting = fixed 10k RECAP until max cap
+Distribution: 40% : 40% : 20% for writer/validator/developer

+Inflation phase period change: Every 657,000 blocks (approx. 1 year block time) Number of validated article to trigger minting = 10 - 1280  (it goes double every block year until 1280 and takes approx. 7 years)
+Cost fee of article submission = 10 - 0.1 (it goes down every block year until 0.1) Max reward per article = 400 - 0.3125 RECAP (it goes down every block year until 0.3125)

 | Phases             | Involved Parties               | Token Supply (RECAP)                | Percentage Own | Phase Period            |